 TextileGlossary.com

-What are "Tow" - Definition & Explanation
+What is "Tow" - Definition & Explanation

 Tow is a term used to describe a type of textile fiber that is characterized by its long, continuous strands.
 Typically, tow fibers are produced from a variety of natural or synthetic materials and are used in a wide range of textile applications, including the production of fabrics, ropes, twines, and various other types of textiles.